 Notes

 - If using a cheesecake pan in the Instant Pot, line the outside of the pan with foil to prevent seepage of liquid.
-You could also use a bundt pan or other baking dish that fits into the Instant Pot.

 - Preparing in the Instant Pot will yield results with slightly more moisture, since the Instant Pot is a moist cooking environment with very little evaporation (instead of a dry environment as in the oven).
-If you prefer the texture of the stuffing to be a bit drier, you could decrease the pineapple juice used or use the oven method of preparation.

 Nutrition Information: